GarterPoom/GISTDA-Wildfire-Extraction/README.md

 - Output Folder Creation: Creates a folder for each TIFF file inside the specified output base folder.
 - Polygon Shapefile Generation: Generates polygons for burnt areas and saves them as shapefiles.
 - Metadata Extraction: Extracts fire date from the TIFF file name and adds it to the shapefile attributes.
-- Geospatial Data Handling: Converts CRS to Latitude and Longitude, calculates centroids, and computes the area of each polygon.
+- Geospatial Data Handling: Converts CRS to ```WGS1984``` or ```EPSG:4326``` for extract Latitude and Longitude, calculates centroids, computes the area of each polygon and Intersection with LVMTH (Lao, Vietnam, Myanmar, Thailand) Administrative Boundaries SHAPE Files for get Locations.

 ## Collaboration
 ![png](verythank.png)